11 benefits of multilingual government websites

 Written by Nick van de Venn

-With the growing number of native languages spoken in the Netherlands, it is increasingly important for government agencies to offer their communications in multiple languages.
-A multilingual website offers numerous benefits, from improved accessibility to compliance with laws and regulations.
-Wondering what a multilingual website can do for your organization?
-In this blog, we list the 11 most important benefits for you!
+With the growing number of native languages spoken in the Netherlands, it is becoming increasingly important for government agencies to offer their communications in multiple languages.
+A multilingual website offers numerous advantages, from improved accessibility to compliance with laws and regulations.
+Curious about what a multilingual website can do for your organization?
+In this blog, we list the 11 most important advantages for you!

 Did you know that 65% of website visitors want to consume information in their preferred language?It is becoming increasingly important for government agencies to offer their communications in multiple languages.
-In addition, making your websites accessible and multilingual to a diverse community is not only a desire, but a requirement, as stipulated by the Single Digital Gateway and national legislation.
-But exactly what benefits come with multilingual government websites?
+In addition, making your websites accessible and multilingual for a diverse community is not only a desire, but also a requirement, as stipulated by the Single Digital Gateway and national legislation.
+But what exactly are the benefits of multilingual government websites?
 And how much time does it take?
-In this blog, we tell you all about it!
+In this blog, we'll tell you all about it!

 Benefits of a multilingual government website: